Tai Chi/Qigong Class Desctiption

 Tai Chi is a series of relaxed, graceful, flowing movements that improve flexibility, stamina, balance, and inner tranquility.
 Together with Chinese energy exercises known as Qigong body, mind, and spirit unification is enhanced, ultimately becoming meditation in motion.

-New series begins 27 August 2018, but students may join the class any time.
+Students may join the class any time.

 Please inquire by email or call us.